GSA/piv-guides/_devconfig/ssh.md

 ## Preconditions

-  * A PIV/CAC card
+  * A PIV/CAC
   * SA privileges

-## PIV/CAC Card Details
+## PIV/CAC Authentication Details

   * Your PIV/CAC contains an authentication key pair and public certificate.
   * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.

-## SSH Using Windows
+## Using PIV/CAC and SSH for Remote Access from a Windows Workstation

 ### Hardware and software requirements

 - A PIV/CAC card
-- Windows-based workstation or computer
+- Windows-based computer or workstation
 - A smartcard reader
 - PuTTY-CAC application
 - Pageant application